 Statistics are available for view in different detail by Users, VO Managers, Site Administrators and anonymous users according to well-defined access rights.

-Roadmap summary

 The main target of this task is the evolution of the EGI accounting system.
 The development themes identified are:

 re-design the accounting repository to be ready to manage increasing volumes of data with lower latency;